Published: April 2nd, 2023 by Chris McGrath

 - Individuals can contribute a max of 22.5k/year, workers 50++ can add 7.5k/year more. (per 2023 rules)

 - If a married couple are both employed, each person could max out their own 401k, effectively doubling the limit.
 For a single income household, the individual limit would be the max.

-- 401k investment choices tend to be extremely limited.
-As a point of reference, my current 401k plan lets me pick between 24 investment choices.
+- As a point of reference, my current 401k plan lets me pick between 24 investment choices.
 (All of my previous employer's plans also lacked many options.)

 What is a Rollover IRA?

 It's an account you can create to consolidate multiple 401k accounts into or give you more investment options if you don't like those offered by your current 401k.
 Rollover IRAs are created/funded by rolling over (converting) a 401k account into a Rollover IRA.